BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ## The latest changes

-The latest changes are mainly stability improvements and memory optimization.
-A separate configuration file is added so most of the configuration can be done in one place.
+The latest changes are mainly about time zones.
+The servers now rely on TZ environment variable (set by setenv () and tzset () functions), so all the time zones form https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv can be used.

-I tried to make the code more comprehensive.
-For this reason some module functions changed their names a little bit.
-Please see the working template code to get around it if your old code doesn't compile at first.

 ![Screenshot](presentation.gif)